🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 The fisherman who likes to slowly troll through calm waters or toss out a line and an anchor, on the other hand, might do well enough with a boat that only cruises along at a top speed of 15 MPH.

-How you're going to be using your boat should inform the ideal average and top speed ratings of the boat you ultimately buy.
+How you'll use your boat should inform the ideal average and top speed ratings of the boat you ultimately buy.

-Don't just go looking for a super fast boat that you might not ever really take advantage of.
+Don't just look for a super fast boat that you might never really take advantage of.
 What a waste that would be!

 Average Pontoon Boat Speeds

-The trusty, stable pontoon boat can travel a good deal faster than many people think.
+The trusty, stable pontoon boat can travel much faster than many think.

 Pontoon boat speeds can surpass 30 MPH under the right conditions.
 A few pontoon boats can even reach the 35 MPH mark thanks to larger engines and great conditions.